MIYAGI SANT JUAN BAUTISTA MUSEUM

 Outdoor Plaza

 The dog pool, where the wooden replica ship was on display before the renovation, is now a plaza with a 1/4 scale replica of the ship on display.
-Make sure you come view this ship that Hasekura Tsunenaga and his crew rode across the open sea.
+Make sure you come view this ship that HASEKURA Tsunenaga and his crew rode across the open sea.

 -